jakwakwa/cv-ai-parser/docs/css-architecture-implementation.md

 # CSS Architecture Implementation Guide

 ## Overview
-This document outlines the implementation of the new ITCSS (Inverted Triangle CSS) architecture for improved maintainability and scalability.
+This document outlines the implementation of the new ITCSS (Inverted Triangle CSS) architecture for improved maintainability and scalability. **Phase 2 Complete** - Component refactoring and utility classes implemented.

 ## Architecture Structure